-Tahoe OG Kush is considered a hungry and thirsty plant that thrives when you feed and water it often.
+Tahoe OG Kush is a hungry and thirsty plant that thrives when you feed and water it often.
 As exciting as it is to grow your own weed, a shocking number of novice growers still have no idea when to water their plants.
 The most common problem with newbies is unquestionably overwatering.
-Whether you overwater or underwater your marijuana, it will eventually suffer, and so will you in the form of stunted growth.
+Whether you overwater or underwater your marijuana, it will eventually suffer.

 The best time to water your plants is as soon after first light as you can.
 Once plants gain access to lights for the day, they begin using the water and nutrients.
 If there is no water available when your plants attempt this process, it negatively impacts them.
 If you water plants at night, it increases the RH in the room.

 The simplest way to water plants in a pot of soil is to place the water in a tray which you place the soil on top of.
 The roots draw everything they need through the soil.
 By doing this, you also encourage the roots to grow downward.
 After 30 minutes, remove any excess water.
-If the tray is empty, add a little more to see if it is absorbed.
+If the tray is empty, add a little more to see the plants absorb it.
 The process of osmosis ensures that the plant’s root structures only take the water it needs.

 As for frequency, a basic approach is to water every 2-3 days.
 However, you don’t want your growing medium always to be wet as you encourage the growth of mold.
 Here’s a simple test to see if your plants need water: Push your finger into the growing medium until it is up to your knuckle.
 If the medium feels dry, and your plants are not a healthy green color, it is probably time to add some water.
 If the soil is moist, hold off on watering for now.